-- Deployments using connectors or crawler must include the Enterprise Search service, and the service should have at least 4 GB RAM per zone.
+- Deployments using connectors or crawler must include the Enterprise Search service, and the service must have at least 4 GB RAM per zone.
 To verify or change the RAM available to the Enterprise Search service on an Elastic Cloud deployment, see Infrastructure requirements.

 The new Enterprise Search connector framework in Python (Tech preview) enables users to: